sumankarki9/linux_project/ne.md

     syntax: `$ sudo adduser <username>`
     ![Add User](/assets/adduser.png)
     Note:
-     - 'whoami' is used to display the current username.
+     - `whoami` is used to display the current username.
-     - 'su' command is used to switch user.
+     - `su` command is used to switch user.

 2. **Change User Password:**
     To change user password in Linux, use the 'passwd' command.